Romania–United States relations: Present relations

 In 2024, the US Government informed its Romanian counterpart that the Romanian Armed Forces can access funds for the modernization programs through the Foreign Military Financing program.
 Under this program, the Romanian side can access up to 4 billion dollars in direct loans as well as up to 8 billion dollars attracted by contracting loans from the financial markets.

 Romania joined the Visa Waiver Program in January 2025.
 At the 61st Munich Security Conference in February 2025, vice president JD Vance held a speech in which he criticised Romania for annulling the result of its 2024 presidential election following the surprise victory of Călin Georgescu in the first round.

+Following the Iran war, Romania allowed United States to use the Mihail Kogălniceanu and Câmpia Turzii air bases to deploy refueling aircraft participating in the ongoing military operations in Iran.

 Economic relations

 Following the 1989 revolution, Romania's economy began to transition from state control to capitalism.
 The country worked to create a legal framework consistent with a market economy and investment promotion.
 Romania became a member of the European Union in 2007.
 In 1992, the United States and Romania signed a bilateral investment treaty (BIT), which came into force in 1994.
 In 2003, before Romania's accession to the EU, the United States and Romania amended the BIT, which remains in effect.
 Romania attracts US investors interested in accessing the European market, with relatively low costs and a well-educated, tech-savvy population being major draws.
 In Romania, major US firms operate in the energy, manufacturing, information technology and telecommunications, services, and consumer products sectors.
 Top Romanian exports to the United States include machinery, vehicle parts, steel, and metallic items, and fertilizers.